nehakalra54/acrolinx-sidebar-demo-osx/README.md

 ![Sidebar](./doc/AcrolinxSidebar.png)

 ###Acrolinx Application for Mac
-The Acrolinx Applicaiton provides a way for developers to show the sidebar for an open document in any number of editors like Microsoft Word.
-You can show a sidebar for only those applications for which an Acrolinx plugin is installed.
+The Acrolinx Application provides a way for developers to show the sidebar for an open document in any number of editors like Microsoft Word.
+You can show a sidebar only for those applications for which an Acrolinx plugin is installed.

 ![Architecture](./doc/ArcrolinxAppArc.png)